 Therefore, the carrying amount of trade and other receivables generally represents the maximum credit exposure.
-The expected credit loss is not expected to have a significant impact on trade and other receivables and the lease receivable as a significant component of these balances are owing from the Government of Canada, the CSA and the designated funds.
+The expected credit loss is not expected to have a significant impact on trade and other receivables and the lease receivable as a significant component of these balances are owing from the Government of Canada, the CSA and settlements and sanction orders.
 Collection efforts continue for trade and other receivables balances, including those that are captured in the allowance for credit loss.